22nd February 2022

 Accountancy fees – these are standard-rated expenses.

-Mobile Phone/Broadband/Landline – these are standard-rated, but the contracts have to be in the company name to reclaim the VAT.
+Mobile Phone/Broadband/Landline – these are standard-rated, but the contracts have to be in the business name to reclaim the VAT.

-Insurance – any insurance policy taken out by a company will be exempt from VAT.
+Insurance – any insurance policy taken out by a business will be exempt from VAT.

 Overseas goods – If you buy goods from overseas, these may include the VAT applicable to that country.
 However, this cannot be reclaimed on a UK VAT return.
 You can only claim UK VAT back through your returns.